-The idea created by the Men's Club of "donating balls to junior golf" is one such winner.
-With shag bags no longer in vogue, there is not a golfer who doesn't have 10 or so scuffed balls in their bag that they would like to get rid of.
+The idea created by of donating balls to junior golf is one such winner.
+With shag bags no longer in vogue, every golfer has 10 or so scuffed balls in their bag that they would like to get rid of.
 Many golfers launch them into lakes, off of cliffs or blast away into a field during a frustrating round.
 Providing an outlet for cleaning out your bag for charity is appealing.